 Michael Minns Defeats Gov’t in Criminal Tax Case

 Former lawyer Melissa Sugar is in no way “sweet” as her name suggests.
 With her master’s degree in tax, and a lot of honey-pot tax ideas, she represented many clients who were later indicted for following her advice.
 Sadly, once they were indicted, Ms. Sugar became a potential witness against them.
 All but one of her indicted clients now have serious and permanent criminal records.
-The one who didn’t hired the most winning lawyer against the IRS there is; Michael Minns of Minns and Arnett out of Houston, Texas.
+The one who didn’t hired the author of the Underground Lawyer and the most winning lawyer against the IRS there is; Michael Minns of Minns and Arnett out of Houston, Texas.

 An Impossible Criminal Tax Case?